-- There was no clear process, together with budgets and procedures, to ensure vaccines were actually delivered and communication between the different levels was not effective.
+- There was no clear process, nor established budgets and procedures, to ensure vaccines were actually delivered and communication between the different levels was not effective.

-- Finally, there wasn’t any kind of performance indicator for logistics either, apart from the number of stockout days at the central level, which was easily manipulated.
+- Finally, there wasn’t any kind of performance indicator for logistics either, excepted from the number of stockout days at the central level, which was easily manipulated.

 Clarifying and enforcing a single vaccine delivery system for the whole country was therefore critical:

-- Four steps from the central level down to the health center
+- Vaccines go through four steps from the central level down to the health center

 - Each sub-national depot is responsible for a set of districts, and each district is responsible for a set of health centers

-- Push delivery is enforced down the district level every second month and progressively down the health center every month.
+- Push delivery is enforced down to district level every second month and progressively down to health center every month.

-- Processes and tools are built to prepare each delivery including delivery plan, payment lists, contracts with external providers, needs assessments and delivered quantities calculators
+- Processes and tools are standardized to prepare each delivery including delivery plan, payment lists, contracts with external providers, needs assessments and delivered quantities calculators

 1Push delivery is when the upper level delivers a product to the lower levels, on a regular schedule and based on information that comes up from the lower levels.
 It ensures full pyramidal control and products tracking provided the communication between levels is effective.
 Pull delivery, on the other hand, means the lower levels will have to go and pick up the products directly from the upper level warehouses.
 This usually fosters a better adequation between delivered products and actual needs but makes the system far less predictable.